Argent77/A7-MiscTweaks/A7-MiscTweaks/doc/readme.txt

 - Dashed: BG-style selection circle with a dashed border.
 - Dotted: BG-style selection circle with a dotted border.
 - Filled: Filled BG-style selection circle (discs).
-- Translucent: A translucent version of the original selection circle (PSTEE only).
+- Translucent: A translucent version of the original selection circle (PST:EE only).

-Preview images of the individual selection circles can be found in the "preview" subfolder.
+Preview images of the individual selection circles can be found in the "doc/preview" subfolder.

 6. Breakable cutscenes (PST:EE only)